TOAST-DOCS/ToastUI-Editor/en/opensource-guide.md

-## Open Source > ToastUI Editor > 오픈 소스 사용 가이드
+## Open Source > NHN Cloud UI Editor > 오픈 소스 사용 가이드

 ## The Project Setup

-TOAST UI Editor can be used by using the package manager or downloading the source directly.
+NHN Cloud UI Editor can be used by using the package manager or downloading the source directly.
 However, we highly recommend using the package manager.

 ### Via Package Manager (npm)